tortellini-tools/action/.github/pull_request_template.md

     Before you start, please read our contribution guidelines: https://github.com/NLeSC/licenseguard/blob/main/CONTRIBUTING.md

-    Please fill in the GitHub issue that is closed by this pull request, e.g. Closes #1903 -->
+    Please fill in the GitHub issue that is closed by this pull request, e.g. Refs #1903 -->

 Refs: #issue_number